addyosmani/backbone-fundamentals/index.md

 * The order in which you append the sub-elements matters
 * The OuterView doesn't contain the HTML elements to be set in the InnerView(s), meaning that we can still specify tagName in the InnerView
 * render() is called after the InnerView element has been placed into the DOM.
-This is useful if your InnerViews render() method is sizing itself on the page based on the dimensions of another element.
+This is useful if your InnerView's render() method is sizing itself on the page based on the dimensions of another element.
 This is a common use case.

 A second potential solution is this, which may appear cleaner but in reality has a tendency to affect performance: